 I don’t do CNs.
 I want to know how much I own. – Nikesh Arora, President, SoftBank

 CNs are not in fact as simple as you think, they’re messy and confusing, it’s just that TechCrunch etc doesn’t talk about this ‘boring stuff,’ or they do but you don’t read those posts, because they are actually boring.

-As was disclosed in the start of this blog, depending on how you choose to do math, you can end up with different shareholdings.
-Clearly conversions are not created equal.
-First rule of CN club is there is not one way to calculate conversion price per shares at the qualified financing.
+As was disclosed in the start of this blog, depending on how you choose to do the math, you can end up with different shareholdings.
+Clearly, conversions are not created equal.
+The first rule of CN club is there is not one way to calculate conversion price per shares at the qualified financing.
 There are in fact three different methods to calculate the conversion in convertible note terms.
 Yes, three!

 The painful thing about the ambiguity of the CN conversion is you are opening up a whole new pricing discussion.
 This debate happens toward the end of the process, not at the start, after which the S-A investors issued a term sheet where they set the value and the price per share.
 Everyone thought there was a defined price per share, but now there are three potential values which dictate their shareholding.
 This has the potential, when taken with other questions, to kill or significantly delay the deal closing, which is a big deal for founders who need the money to execute.
 Now everyone has to compromise and use their last ounce of negotiating leverage at the risk of souring the relationships.

 We’re going to go through each of convertible note terms methods for conversion step by step including the math now.
 You need to know this stuff or it is going to cost you.